 With myriad systems available to help you run your business, and so many of your competitors thriving and dying at the same time, taking the risk out of how you make those big decisions should rely on real data instead of speculation or assumptions.
 But how do you work out the ROI of your IT outsourcing, London or otherwise?

-We’re going to offer a straightforward calculation to get you started—the first and possibly most basic of many that an IT provider should help you with.
+We’re going to offer a straightforward calculation to get you started—the first and possibly most basic of many that an IT Support provider should help you with.
 Hopefully, when you add your own business data to the variables, it will show you the true value of having an outside operation provide real value, over your current ‘guesstimated’ savings by managing those matters in-house.

 In this topic: